So, what's the plan? Or should I say, what's the strategic plan?

 What is a strategic plan?

-A strategic plan is a document that outlines the results of the strategic planning session.
-The length of the strategic plan varies depending on the complexity of the company and its size.
-The document is the source of truth and keeps the organization on track to hit its goals.
+A strategic plan is a written document that contains the long-term goals the business wants to meet, and the resources and tactics that will be used to reach them.
+The length of a strategic plan varies depending on the complexity of the company and its size, but the document is a source of truth that keeps the organization on track to meet its goals.

 So, what exactly does the strategic planning process look like?
 Here are the steps.